We are thrilled to welcome transfer students and hope they seek our assistance when preparing to enter and arrive at the

-The Office of the Director of Academic and Student Affairs reviews each course taken at other colleges or universities to make a determination whether that course is transferable.
+The Office of the Dean of Academic and Student Affairs reviews each course taken at other colleges or universities to make a determination whether that course is transferable.
 The course is evaluated for transfer credit by comparing the nature, content, and level of transfer credit and appropriateness and applicability of the credit earned to the course at Wade College.
 The holding of a degree from another institution has no effect on the transfer credit accepted by Wade College.

 It is the student's responsibility to review and follow the policies and information below regarding transfer of credit to Wade College.
 If the student fails to abide by these policies, he/she risks losing the credit when an audit of the degree plan occurs.

 Students matriculating into an associate degree program my transfer up to 70% (14 courses or 42 credit hours) of total degree program credit requirements.
 Students accepted into a post-associate bachelor degree program may transfer up to an additional 70% (14 courses or 42 credit hours) of total degree program credit requirements.
 Students matriculating into a direct-entry bachelor degree program my transfer up to 70% (28 courses or 84 credit hours) of total degree program credit requirements.

 For students considering admitting previous college coursework to be considered for transfer credit at Wade College, the following procedures and information apply:

-- Students must request a Transfer Credit Evaluation Request form from the Office of the Director of Academic and Student Affairs before matriculation at Wade College.
+- Students must request a Transfer Credit Evaluation Request form from the Office of the Dean of Academic and Student Affairs before matriculation at Wade College.